 – by Maynard Hershon

 I have no memory of this conversation or hundreds of others that were similar.
 I will therefore assume that what is reported is basically true.
 It easily could be true as far as it was reported.
 I do have memory of the technical and political situation of that time and how this issue evolved.
 I have reported on various aspects of it on a few BMW forums on the Internet and on my own web site.

 BMW of Marin “mission.”

 BMW of Marin was my project, and I was in control of it.
 Even though I had a partner, Gene Shirley, I was responsible for all aspects of its operation.
 Blame me.

 We worked only on BMW motorcycles, there was never another brand machine in the shop for service.
 The mechanics and our accountant all rode BMWs.
-Gail and Kari Prager, current owners of California BMW in Mountain View, Ca. were employees of mine and trained under me.
+Gail and Kari Prager, former owners of California BMW in Mountain View, Ca. were employees of mine and trained under me.
 Bryan Hilton, our young mechanic, became a legend for his genius at mechanics.
 The employees were all loyal and wonderful.